MaithriRao/Thesis/README.md

 Addressing the persistent challenge of demanding and time-consuming temporal annotation in Sign Language (SL) videos, this project introduces a subtitle-level segmentation approach utilizing Beginning-Inside-Outside (BIO) tagging for precise boundary identification.
 We train a Sequence-to-Sequence (Seq2Seq) model (with and without attention) on optical flow features from BOBSL and YouTube-ASL datasets.
 Our results demonstrate that the Seq2Seq model with attention significantly outperforms baseline methods, achieving improved segment percentage, F1-score, and IoU for subtitle boundary detection.
 An additional contribution includes a method for subtitle temporal resolution, designed to streamline manual annotation efforts.
 ## Implementation
 ### Datasets
-* BOBSL consists of 60 manually-aligned videos featuring British Sign Language (BSL) interpretations from BBC broadcasts, accompanied by English subtitles.
+* BOBSL consists of 60 manually-aligned videos featuring British Sign Language (BSL) interpretati ons from BBC broadcasts, accompanied by English subtitles.
 * YouTube-ASL dataset provides a comprehensive collection of American Sign Language (ASL) videos with corresponding English subtitles.

 For BOBSL, videos are at 25 fps and pre-split into 40 training, 10 validation, and 10 test videos.
 Most clips are 30-60 minutes long.
 YouTube-ASL videos range from 40 seconds to 40 minutes, with data split into 70% training, 20% validation, and 10% testing.